cloudflare/cloudflare-docs/content/turnstile/get-started/client-side-rendering.md

 ### Protect forms

 Turnstile is often used to protect forms on websites such as login forms, contact forms, and more.
-After inserting the JavaScript script tag, customers can embed `<div class="cf-turnstile"></div>` into their site to protect their forms.
+After inserting the JavaScript script tag, you can embed `<div class="cf-turnstile"></div>` into your site to protect your forms.

 <div>